Return 2 Wild

 About the size of my thumb!
 This baby girl was found alone at night on a stone wall, shivering, and weak.
 She was warmed up, rehydrated and is taking her formula like a champ, and doing her best to nip at our fingers every chance she gets!
 Tiny but very feisty!
 Can those little hands get any cuter?!?

 Did you know? ....
 Baby chipmunks stay in their underground den with their mom until they are ready to thrive on their own.
-When a baby is out of its nest and in trouble (like this 15 gram munchkin), it definitely needs help.
+When a baby is out of its nest, it is in trouble (like this 15 gram munchkin), it definitely needed help.
 Thank you to the dad and his two little girls who brought her to me.
 They named her 'Chippy' ... of course 😉

 ACO & WLR Erin Mallette, rescued these babies after momma opossum was hit by a car.
 In her pouch - 12 tiny eyes-closed babies 🥺.
 She immediately brought them into care.
 Erin and I administered subcutaneous fluids to these significantly dehydrated infants (i.e., injecting sterile fluid under their skin).
 Erin nurtured these amazing little cuties keeping them warm, clean, and fed until she released them to their forever home in the wild!